Best E-Bikes in New York (2026)

 E-Bike Laws in New York

 New York legalized e-bikes statewide in 2020.
-NYC has additional local rules: Class 3 e-bikes are capped at 25 mph (not 28), and throttle-only operation is limited.
+State law defines Class 3 e-bikes at 25 mph, but they are only legal within a city of 1 million or more, meaning NYC in practice.
+Since October 2025, NYC has capped all e-bikes (any class) at 15 mph on city streets, overriding the state class speeds.
 All classes are allowed on streets and in bike lanes.
 E-bikes are banned from sidewalks statewide.

 Helmet requirements